 Wodurishak – Troll (Olog Hai) aka HorseSlayer.
 Resident of the Emyn I Thang.
 Leader of small Goblin force.
 Joins Enna San Serab.
 Slain in Lorien.

-Aradhrynd – Elvish name for Thranduil’s Halls/ Halls fo the Elven King in north east Mirkwood.
+Aradhrynd – Elvish name for Thranduil’s Halls/ Halls of the Elven King in north east Mirkwood.

 Barak Shathur – mountain in the Iron Hills beneath which the second largest Dwarf settlement in the region is delved.
 Captured by Ruingurth.